Chapters

 So, why are VEJA's CO2 emissions high?

-All the raw materials we use to produce our shoes such as leather, organic cotton, and Amazonian rubber.
+All the raw materials we use to produce our shoes such as leather, organic cotton, and Amazonian rubber and other materials, as well as the energy used to process and transform them throughout the supply chain.

 Which emissions for